rambethina/java/pages/mydoc/mydoc_week_four.md

 }
 ```

-## In Class Exercise 2
+## In Class Exercise 2 (Methods with arguments & does not return a value)
-Change method you created in exercise 1, Take an input string, and print the value of input parameter.
+Create a new method called `printString` that takes an input string, and print the value of input parameter.

-To help you out assume the following main method implementation.
+Assume the following main method implementation.
 As part of this exercise you will implement printString method.

 ```
     public static void main(String args[]) {